AdamAddem/EdenLib/README.md

                var == type<int>;
     }

--A type can 'smuggle' itself as another type
+/* A type can 'smuggle' itself as another type */
     struct Nefarious : type<unsigned> {}; //does not satisfy registered_type concept
     Nefarious::is_integral //true
     Nefarious::as_signed //int
     type<Nefarious>::is_integral //false

--Types can be given string representations
+/* Types can be given string representations */
     struct BootlegReflection : type<BootlegReflection, "This Language Sucks!"> {};
     std::cout << BootlegReflection::name << std::endl;
 ```